libp2p/docs/content/concepts/transports/webrtc.md

 handshake as part of the connection setup.
 DTLS is similar to TLS but is designed to work on an unreliable transport instead of an ordered byte stream like TCP.

-A successful DTLS handshake only provides confidentiality and integrity.
+Of the three primary focuses of information security, a successful DTLS handshake only provides two: confidentiality and integrity.
 Authenticity is achieved by succeeding a [Noise handshake](../secure-comm/noise) following the DTLS handshake.